Songonge/Power-BI-Projects/Spotify Songs Analysis 2023/README.md

 5. Removed the Error value in the Stream column by replacing it with the mean of the column.

 ### Data Analysis and Dashboard Development
-1. I created several charts such as
+1. I created several charts, such as
    * Bar charts to show artists and tracks by the number of streams, and artists by tracks
    * A Line chart to show charts from various music platforms by track name
    * A donut chart to show the number of tracks by mode